jkypke2016/denovo_Transcriptome_Assembly/Dataprep_README.md

 After running this cript, make sure you check that all headers were converted correctly to avoid trinity to fail and not knowing why.
 Do this you run the follwoing caommnds:

 If you have several read files belonging to one organism = one Transcriptome that you want to assemble, then you can concatenate the files to run them in one go with Trinity.
 You can do this using `nohup zcat *.R1.fastq.gz > All_files.R1.fastq &` to zip-conctenate all R1 (e.g. forward) read files.
 Do the same for all R2 (e.g. reverse) read files.
-As they will probably be huge files, you might want to concatenate them again to save disk space.
+As they will probably be huge files, you might want to zip them again to save disk space.

-### After successful assembly & quality check

-## *De-novo* assembly using SOAPdenovo-trans